-5.2.1 Site Assessment Report
+5.2.1 Site assessment report

 Only one site assessment report is required even if both an ExCB and ExTL is being assessed.
 This document can provide a convenient way to index all the supporting documentation.
-The site assessment report contains a list of all the references to the TCDs and can-also has provision to include annexes that be used to include all the other documentation.
-It is suggested that as a minimum the site assessment report and the Annexes A (ExCB Issues and Subsequent Responses/Actions) and B (ExTL Issues and Subsequent Responses/Actions) be completed by the end of the assessment.
+The site assessment report contains references to the TCDs and has provision to include annexes that be used to include all the other documentation.
+It is suggested that as a minimum the site assessment report and the Annex A (ExCB issues and subsequent responses/actions) and Annex B (ExTL issues and subsequent responses/actions) be completed by the end of the assessment.
 Other annexes may be added later.

-5.2.2 Technical Capability Documents
+5.2.2 Technical capability documents

-It is difficult to find time to complete all of these the TCDs at the on-site assessment, and so it helps to get the body under assessment to complete as much as possible beforehand.
+It is difficult to find time to complete the TCDs at the on-site assessment, and so it helps to get the body under assessment to complete as much as possible beforehand.
 Then any assessor's notes can be added while on site.
-The format of the TCD for the equipment scheme so is in being changed to have them in three parts.
+The format of the TCD for the equipment scheme is in three parts.
 The first examines the knowledge and competency of the staff.
 The second contains provision to list any relevant procedures or work instructions.
 The third identifies the relevant tests and the equipment that is held by the ExTL being assessed.
-Both the last twose parts can be completed beforehand.
+Both the last two parts can be completed beforehand.